techgrounds/techgrounds-kaman/04_Azure/AZ-09_Shared_Responsibility_Model.md

-# [Onderwerp]
+# Shared Responsibility Model
 The shared responsibility model is a cloud security framework that outlines cloud providers' and customers' security obligations and responsibilities for ensuring accountability.
-In this arrangement, cloud providers are responsible **for** the security of the cloud, while customers handle the security **in** the cloud.
+In this arrangement, cloud providers are responsible for the security of the cloud, while customers handle the security in the cloud.

 ## Key-terms
 - SaaS - Software as a service